 The Importance of Tracking COIs for Every Subcontractor

-Manually tracking Certificates of Insurance (COIs) is a time-consuming process.
-For Contractors it may feel easier to skip this step altogether.
-Although it seems easier to take the word of a subcontractor and believe they have the proper coverage, requesting a COI is necessary.
-In the long run, having up to date COIs saves both time and money.
+Tracking Certificates of Insurance (COIs) by hand is a time-consuming process.
+For contractors, it may feel easier to skip this step altogether.
+Although it seems easier to take the word of a subcontractor and believe they have the proper coverage, requesting COIs for subcontractors is necessary.
+Overall, having up to date COIs saves both time and money.

-Since a COI contains all the essential details of an insurance policy, and policies often change, it’s important to keep track of COIs with software like SmartCompliance.
+Since a COI has all the essential details of an insurance policy, and policies often change, it’s important to keep track of COIs with software like SmartCompliance.

-Any time a contractor deals with a subcontractor they are exposed to risk, but by collecting COIs contractors can transfer risk back to the subcontractor.
+Any time a contractor deals with a subcontractor, they’re exposed to risk, but by collecting COIs for subcontractors, contractors can transfer risk back to the subcontractor.

-Asking a subcontractor if they have insurance isn’t enough, it’s necessary to get COIs from every subcontractor and ensure everybody working on the project is covered.
-Coverage is often met in one of two ways: general liability insurance or workers’ compensation insurance.
+Asking a subcontractor if they have insurance isn’t enough; it’s necessary to get COIs from every subcontractor and ensure everybody working on the project has coverage.
+Oftentimes coverage is met in one of two ways: general liability insurance or workers’ compensation insurance.

 General liability insurance covers specific exposures and varies depending on what coverage the subcontractor needs for their business operations.
-Contractors need to be clear about what coverage is required for projects and assure subcontractors carry the proper coverage.
+Contractors need to be clear about what coverage subcontractors need to carry for projects and assure they have this coverage.

 A lot of times, a subcontractor doesn’t carry the coverage a contractor needs.
-If a subcontractor didn’t have the required coverage a COI will verify coverage was obtained to protect themselves, and their contractor, from risks related to their operations.
-A COI is important in these situations because it confirms the subcontractor is in compliance with their contract.
+If a subcontractor doesn’t have the required coverage, a COI will verify they obtained the proper coverage to protect themselves, and their contractor, from risks related to their operations.
+A COI is important in these situations because it confirms the subcontractor follows their contract.

-Every worker on a job site is covered through workers’ compensation, but the big questions are whose workers are they and who pays in the case of injury?
+Every worker on a job site has coverage through workers’ compensation, but the big questions are whose workers are they and who pays in the case of injury?

-Workers brought to a job site by a subcontractor belong to the subcontractor.
-If the subcontractor doesn’t have workers’ compensation insurance and an accident occurs on the job site the contractor’s workers’ compensation insurance kicks in.
+Workers brought to a job site by a subcontractor are the subcontractor’s responsibility.
+If the subcontractor doesn’t have workers’ compensation insurance and an accident occurs on the job site, the contractor’s workers’ compensation insurance kicks in.
 This becomes a problem for contractors because their workers’ compensation premium increases.

 What Benefits are there in Tracking COIs?

-SmartCompliance’s certificate of insurance collection and tracking software help keep contractors from being responsible for a subcontractor’s workers when there is an accident on a job site.
+SmartCompliance’s certificate of insurance collection and tracking software helps keep contractors from being responsible for a subcontractor’s workers when there is an accident on a job site.